 Handling: Accidental short circuit for a few seconds will not seriously affect the battery.
-Prolonged short circuit will cause the battery to lose energy, generate significant heat and can cause the safety release vent to open.
+Prolonged short circuit will cause the battery to lose energy through heating, and can cause the safety release vent to open.
 Sources of short circuits include jumbled batteries in bulk containers, metal jewelry, metal covered tables or metal belts used for assembly of batteries into devices.
-Damaging a lithium battery may result in an internal short circuit.